anbclausen/quills/README.md

 ![](assets/logo.png)
 ---

-QuilLS is a tool for performing depth-optimal layout synthesis on quantum circuits.
+QuilLS is an efficient tool for performing depth-optimal layout synthesis on quantum circuits.
 QuilLS consists of several synthesizers based on both classical planning and SAT solving.
+The synthesizer based on SAT solving is by far the most efficient.

 QuilLS is able to find the optimal layout for several different objectives: